 — Rebecca Ruvalcaba, director of pastoral formation for the M.Div. program

-“We learn from the wisdom of those in other cultures, from the struggles of marginal persons,” said Timothy Matovina, professor and chair of the Department of Theology.
+“We learn from the wisdom of those in other cultures, from the struggles of marginalized persons,” said Timothy Matovina, professor and chair of the Department of Theology.
 “The Catholic social teaching of the preferential option for the poor does not mean just ‘serving’ the poor, but accompanying and encountering the poor as the privileged place where God speaks to humanity today.”

 To help students become more effective pastoral leaders, the program also will include Spanish language classes, and discussions with peers at other institutions.